KelvinHere/Yoga_Milestone_4/README.md

     - Using django signals each lesson item that is purchased will automatically create a subscription for that lesson so the user can find it easily and begin right away
     - "Begin" button on each bought lesson item will start that purchased lesson
 - **Responsiveness**
+    - On larger screens the checkout window sits on top of a blured yoga studio image as there is little information on this screen and having it all white was too jarring.
+    - On smaller screens the checkout window takes the full screen

 Regarging signals, if for any reason an `OrderLineItem` (the database entry that shows a lesson has been purchased by a user) is or has to be deleted, a signal (pre_delete) is used to delete the subscriptions that user may have for the lesson.